European shares down, Brazil-exposed stocks under pressure

 By Atul Prakash and Alistair Smout

-LONDON, Sept 10 (Reuters) - European shares retreated on Thursday as companies exposed to Brazil came under selling pressure after Standard & Poor’s downgraded the country’s credit rating to “junk”.
+LONDON, Sept 10 (Reuters) - European shares retreated on Thursday as companies exposed to Brazil came under severe selling pressure after Standard & Poor’s downgraded the country’s credit rating to “junk” grade.

 “Companies which are heavily exposed to Brazil are clearly not good plays as the resource-dependent economy is contracting and the much-needed investments are likely to get pushed back.
 All these issues make Brazil a less attractive place to do business,” Peter Dixon of Commerzbank said.